How often do you show up to a party just to see what delicious treats will be served?

 Well… we should stop going along with it.
 If we’re ever going to whip our diets into shape, it’s clear that we need to take control over how we—and our loved ones—define treats.

-As the holiday approaches, it’s going to be especially important to have our game plan together.
-Maybe it starts with preparing a list of healthy party food ideas that you can bring to get togethers or give to neighbors.
+Maybe it starts with preparing a list of healthy party food ideas that you can bring to get-togethers or give to neighbors.
 Or maybe it’s being ready with ways to tell others that you’d like healthy food instead of junk.
-Here are a few thoughts for starters.

 Highly Giftable Healthy Foods